DevRezaur/poke-wiki/README.md

 # Poke-Wiki: Wikipedia for Pokemons

-Simple pokemon wikipedia application using the popular https://pokeapi.co API.
+Pokemon wikipedia application using the popular https://pokeapi.co API.

 ---